geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Redmond:&ensp;Matilda, Oh!!!

 Willfort:&ensp;Faith, a pretty subject for a canzonet!
-I have one in my pocket about a cypress wreath: Let us all sit down and sing it.
+I have one in my pocket about a cypress wreath.
+Let us all sit down and sing it.

 (While they are singing a glee for 3 voices, Bertram enters behind the bushes and sings this song, lest the audience should not *see* him.)